Feature Design

 Client Feedback

-With a general prototype established, a client meeting was held and they brought up thoughts on how to handle additional dependents.
+With a base prototype established, a client meeting was held and they brought up thoughts on how to handle additional dependents.
 So, I brainstormed a few variations of layouts, button types, and text - ultimately landing on a clear question and CTA to direct CHWs.

 With a general prototype established, a client meeting was held and they brought up thoughts on how to handle additional dependents.
 So I brainstormed a few variations of layouts, button types, and text - ultimately landing on a clear question and CTA to direct CHWs.

-With a general prototype established, a client meeting was held and they brought up thoughts on how to handle additional dependents.
+With a base prototype established, a client meeting was held and they brought up thoughts on how to handle additional dependents.
 So, I brainstormed a few variations of layouts, button types, and text - ultimately landing on a clear question and CTA to direct CHWs.

 Approved Final Designs